metabase/metabase/docs/operations-guide/migrating-from-h2.md

 ### Troubleshooting

-If you get an error, check out [Error when loading application database from H2](../troubleshooting-guide/loading-from-h2.md).
+If you get an error, check out [this troubleshooting guide](../troubleshooting-guide/application-database.md).